Smartbank/grunt-script-link-tags/readme.md

 Default value: `<!-- end auto template tags -->`

 Specify where in the destination file to stop adding script and link tags.

+#### options.basePath
+Type: `String`

+Default value: `Path of the destination file`

+Specify a path the included script files will be relative to.

 ### Usage Examples